AlonsoMtzAbascal/monte-carlo-option-pricer/README.md

 # Monte Carlo Option Pricing Engine

-A small, **validated** library for pricing options under the Black–Scholes model by Monte Carlo simulation — built to demonstrate not just that the numbers come out right, but that every estimate is checked against known truth, quoted with an error bar, and made faster with variance-reduction techniques.
+A small, **validated** library for pricing options under the Black–Scholes model by Monte Carlo simulation.
+It is built to demonstrate not just that the numbers come out right, but that every estimate is checked against known truth, quoted with an error bar, and made faster with variance-reduction techniques.

-The guiding principle is simple: **a Monte Carlo estimate you cannot check and cannot put an error bar on is a Monte Carlo estimate you cannot trust.** So every simulated price in this project is validated against a closed form wherever one exists, and reported with its standard error and a 95% confidence interval.
+The guiding principle is that a Monte Carlo estimate you cannot check and cannot put an error bar on is a Monte Carlo estimate you cannot trust.
+So every simulated price in this project is validated against a closed form wherever one exists, and reported with its standard error and a 95% confidence interval.